The Autonomic Nervous System

 - Improve aerobic fitness: action number one is to improve the body’s ability to recover.
 How does this work?
 The aerobic system is the primary system aiding recovery at rest.
 By improving the aerobic systems ability to produce energy the body is able to recover faster, this also makes the body more resilient to stress.
 Furthermore aerobic training causes vasodilation(widening) of blood vessels which decreases heart rate and it has also shown to have a positive effect on HRV.

-- Meditation: Only 10 minutes of mindfulness meditation has shown to decrease cortisol levels by over 20% in subjects.
-Meditation could possibly also aid in improving your perception of stress.
+- Mindful Meditation: Just 10 minutes of mindfulness meditation can lower cortisol levels by over 20%, aiding your perception to stress.